 Acquired Funds Risk.
-Because the Fund may invest in other investment companies, the value of your investment will fluctuate in response to the performance of the acquired funds.
+Because the Fund may invest in other investment companies such as ETFs, the value of your investment will fluctuate in response to the performance of the acquired funds.
 Investing in acquired funds involves certain additional expenses and certain tax results that would not arise if you invested directly in the securities of the acquired funds.